 If there is an airbag off switch, the vehicle does not have a passenger sensing system.
-See Airbag On-Off Switch on page 3-28 for more information.
+See Airbag On-Off Switch ⇒ 78 for more information

 The passenger airbag status indicator will be visible on the overhead console when the vehicle is started.